krigjo25/Databases/HospitalManagementSystem/readme.md

 as the assumption about foreign keys can not refer to more than one table the b etter soloution were to create a view for this matter.

-*   Since the database is growing, i have to add new databases to keep the coding as clean as possible, One database for terminate records, one database for employees and stuff for the employees, one for the administration, misc, and one for the patients
+*   Since the database is growing, there would be a need for new databases to keep the records as easy to maintain as possible, A database for Archives, patients, and employees one database for employees and stuff for the employees, one for the administration, misc, and one for the patients

 ## Responsories

-**Database Plugins**
+### Database Plugins

-**Python Libraries**
+### Python Libraries

 * mariadb, - [MariaDB Community](https://github.com/MariaDB)
 * Python-dotenv, - [Saurabh Kumar](https://github.com/skwebdeveloper)